Senator John McCain's Mother Roberta, 106, To Attend Her Son's Funeral

-While John McCain’s military and political legacy are being lauded this week, one could overlook the impression his mother, 106-year-old Roberta McCain had on the boy she called “Johnny.”
+While John McCain’s military and political legacy are being lauded this week, one could overlook the impression his mother, 106-year-old Roberta McCain, had on the boy she called “Johnny.”
 Mrs. McCain has been by her son’s side for most of his nearly 82 years, and she will be there when he is laid to rest at the Naval Academy this week in Annapolis, Maryland.

 Roberta McCain was born in 1912 along with her twin sister Rowena (Rowena died in 2011), and spent her formative years traveling the world with her father, a wealthy oil wildcatter, says the Washington Post.
-But in her later years, she was happy to settle down in Washington, DC to be near her son, Senator John McCain and his family, even joining him on tour in his bid for the presidency.
+But in her later years, she was happy to settle down in Washington, D.C., to be near her son, Senator John McCain and his family, even joining him on tour in his bid for the presidency.

-Senator McCain’s parents met when Roberta was a 19-year-old student at the University of Southern California, and his father, John S. McCain, Jr was a U.S. Navy ensign stationed on a battleship near Long Beach, California.
-The two fell in love and ran off to Tijuana, Mexico and eloped in 1933 when she was 20.
+Senator McCain’s parents met when Roberta was a 19-year-old student at the University of Southern California and his father, John S. McCain Jr., was a U.S. Navy ensign stationed on a battleship near Long Beach, California.
+The two fell in love and ran off to Tijuana, Mexico, and eloped in 1933 when she was 20.
 She still made it back to USC in time for exams.

 As we offer heartfelt prayers and condolences for John McCain’s family, do recall that his mother, Roberta McCain, is still alive — at age 106. pic.twitter.com/rx2tdHPn3u